zoonoo/azure-docs.ko-kr/articles/data-factory/data-migration-guidance-netezza-azure-sqldw.md

 ---
-title: Azure Data Factory를 사용 하 여 온-프레미스 Netezza 서버에서 Azure로 데이터 마이그레이션
+title: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure
-description: Azure Data Factory를 사용 하 여 온-프레미스 Netezza 서버에서 Azure로 데이터를 마이그레이션합니다.
+description: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu